10. Introducing Data Frames

 , which is

-an object of class Index
+an object of the class Index

 (or subclass thereof),